smarter-project/armnn_tflite_backend/README.md

 ```

 ## Enabling PAPI events
 This backend supports PAPI performance counter sampling.
-This is exposed through the PAPI High Level API.
 We support performance counter tracing at the tflite operator level using tflite tracing instrumentation.
 To enable this, you can use the following in your model config:
 ```
 parameters {
     key: "papi_events"